25+ Vegan Thanksgiving Recipes

 Pattern matters more than plate.
 Remember that, always.

-All My Fave Vegan Thanksgiving Recipes
+All My Fave Plant-based Thanksgiving Recipes

-First things first, make these pumpkin pie energy balls to have enough nourishment to keep your host game tight.
+First things first, make these pumpkin pie energy balls to have enough nourishment to keep your host game tight!

 Vegan Thanksgiving Starters and Snacks